Jeff Kottkamp: Children and Youth Cabinet

 Kottkamp served as chairman of Florida's Children and Youth Cabinet and also oversaw the Office of Adoption.
 While he was chairman, the cabinet launched the first data sharing initiative of its kind in the country designed to provide comprehensive services to children in are more timely and cost-effective way.
 In 2011, the Cabinet was awarded the "Ready by 21 Policy Leadership Award" from the Forum for Youth Investment for, among other things, creating a comprehensive point-of-service data system to better serve children and youth.

 Acting Governor

-On June 18, 2008 Kottkamp became Acting Governor of the State of Florida while Governor Charlie Crist was under anesthesia for knee surgery.
+On June 18, 2008, Kottkamp became Acting Governor of the State of Florida while Governor Charlie Crist was under anesthesia for knee surgery.
 Crist filed a Proclamation with the Secretary of State transferring power to Kottkamp pursuant to Article IV Section 3(b) of the Florida Constitution.

-2010 Florida Attorney General campaign

-In 2010, Kottkamp placed second in a three-way race for the Republican nomination for Florida Attorney General, losing to Pam Bondi.

 Later career

-Kottkamp is the founder and president of Jeff Kottkamp, P.A.
-Before forming his own firm, he was a member of the law firm of Messer, Caparello and Self.
+Kottkamp is the founder and President of Jeff Kottkamp, P.A.